 - Using a period to punctuate and separate the two independent clauses: Local residents are complaining about a substantial increase in noise pollution when the development project began.
 Nobody has taken this into consideration.

 One of the most prominent uses of a comma is with respect to parenthetical elements.
 Parenthetical elements are regarded as extra information, that is, a sentence would still convey a comprehensive meaning if such information is omitted.
-However, parenthetical elements are often best judged contextually, and this will be discussed in detail in Comma usage in Academic Writing (Part 2).
+However, parenthetical elements are often best judged contextually, and this will be discussed in detail in How to Use Commas in Academic Writing (Part 2).

 Please register to post a comment.